Cardiovascular Health Resource

 MD

-Hi — I'm here to help you understand asthma.
-Ask me anything about triggers, treatments, or action plans.
+Hi — I'm here to help you understand hypertension.
+Ask me anything about blood pressure ranges, lifestyle changes, medications, or risk factors.
 All answers are sourced from clinical research.

 What is considered high BP?
 DASH diet vs medication Exercise-induced hypertension